t-sin/ethogram/README.md

 # Ethogram - A catalogue of behaviors by your code

-*Ethogram* is a testing framework for Common Lisp.
-This aims to define expressive tests.
-This refres like testing frameworks for the behavior-driven development but not only aims to that.
+*Ethogram* is a testing framework for Common Lisp. *Ethogram* aims to be a tool assists your quick development in terms of TDD/BDD.

+*Ethogram* can:

+- describe specification as *patterns*
+    - *examples*, in terms of Behavior-driven development
+- check if your code satisfies that specification
+- redefine that specification in your REPL
+    - with `bundle exec guard` like something?

 ## Status